NikolaiT/incolumitas/content/pages/tcpip_fingerprint_page.md

 ## TODO

-- **Important:** Because of the way the API works (lookup by IP), only the first TCP SYN packet from your public IP address is stored.
-Data is purged/reset every once in a while.
-Therefore, if you first request the TCP/IP fingerprint API with one device from your internal network and then another device, you might still see the TCP/IP fingerprint from your first device.
-This will change in the future.

-- Store TCP/IP fingerprints with the key being a tuple of `(Timestamp, IP)`.
-If a client requests then by public IP, only return the most recent entry in the database.

 - Think about reverse-engineering the [TCP congestion control algorithm](https://en.wikipedia.org/wiki/TCP_congestion_control) by inspecting the packet flow.
 Reason: Different operating systems use different congestion control mechanisms.
 Citing [Wikipedia](https://en.wikipedia.org/wiki/TCP_congestion_contro) shows why it might be interesting:
 > Per the end-to-end principle, congestion control is largely a function of internet hosts, not the network itself.
 There are several variations and versions of the algorithm implemented in protocol stacks of operating systems of computers that connect to the Internet.

-- Collect and create a new fingerprint database, because the old one is from mid-2021
+- Collect and create a new fingerprint database, because the old one is from mid-2021 ✔️ [last update of database in May 2022]